c4tch/Salesforce-Apex-Test-Framework/README.md

 6) Framework intelligently gathers DML cycles together, massively reducing DML when generatring test data.
 This speeds up your tests and reduces the use of governor limits.
 7) Speeds up unit test writing.
 Once a template has been created it can be re-used accross your application.

 *^Simple examples could be different types of User, Accout, Contact, or Opportunity.
-Complex examples may be a composition of dependencies, like a Customer (An account, with multiple contacts, opportunities, cases etc. The framework allows you to stitch together relationships in memory, even before the records have not been committed to the database.*
+Complex examples may be a composition of dependencies, like a Customer (An account, with multiple contacts, opportunities, cases etc.).
+The framework allows you to stitch together relationships in memory, even before the records have not been committed to the database.*

 ### Important notices
 #### Source Format